-Giving gifts to your employees can be a great way to increase engagement and raise the overall morale of your team.
-But how much can you give before there are tax implications?
+Giving gifts to your employees can be a great way to increase engagement and raise the overall morale of your team, but how much can you give before tax is incurred?
 And how do the rules differ if you are giving gifts to your directors?

-The good news is that you can give gifts that don’t exceed £50 in value to your employees without any tax or National Insurance (NI) charges arising – as long as you follow HMRC’s rules.
+As long as you follow HMRC’s rules, you can give gifts that don’t exceed a value of £50 to your employees without any tax or national insurance (NI) charges arising.
 The cost of this is also tax-deductible by the company.

-As part of HM Revenue & Customs’ (HMRC’s) Trivial Benefits scheme, you can give gifts to your employees to mark birthdays, weddings or just ‘because’, all without attracting any tax charges.
+As part of HM Revenue & Customs’ (HMRC’s) Trivial Benefits Scheme you can give gifts to your employees to mark birthdays, weddings or just ‘because’, all without attracting any tax charges.
 Owners can also benefit from the same Trivial Benefits scheme, although care needs to be taken that the frequency in using the trivial benefits exemption, does not create a legitimate expectation.

 - To qualify, gifts cannot be a reward for services, cannot be cash or a cash voucher, cannot be contractual (including under salary sacrifice arrangements), and the cost must not exceed £50 per gift.

 - For directors of close companies, the total cannot exceed £300 in any year (which includes where the benefit is provided to a member of the employee’s family or household who is not an employee in their own right; where the family member or member of the household is an employee themselves, they will also be subject to a £300 cap).
-Although not limited for other employees, if it was a regular gift then it’s likely to be treated as a reward for services – which would then have tax implications.
+Although not limited for other employees, if it becomes a regular gift then it’s likely to be treated as a reward for services – which would then have tax implications.

 - If over the course of a year, a director awarded themselves 6 x £50 gift cards (maxing out the £300 cap) as a higher-rate taxpayer they could save around £130 in tax and NI compared with a £300 salary.
 The company would also save about £42 in NI, but as mentioned above, the gift cannot be made under salary sacrifice arrangements.

 - Gift cards are fine as long as they’re not pre-loaded debit cards that can be used to withdraw cash – remember you cannot give cash as a gift.